zzzprojects/learn-orm/tutorials/vb-net/structure.md

 ## Constructors in Structure

 A `Structure` only supports constructors that contain parameters.
-Here in the Customer structure, a parametrized constructor is added.
+Here in the `CustomerInfo` structure, a parametrized constructor is added.

 ```csharp
 Public Structure CustomerInfo